cobianzo/asim-solar-project/README.md

 Fix style last report.
 Verify format of data in the entries.

+When the offset in step 2 and the marker in step 1 are very faraway, it means that the building has changed.
+We need

 DONE: Bugs: invert horizontal and vertical for rotated segments.
 DONE: misure in mm
 DONE: superficie panelli, deleted segment surface.